KappaDesigns/Nonprofit-Dashboard/tests/theory/gallery-theory.md

 in redis galleries can be stored as an ordered list of images in order to keep the order of images the same through out each website.
 The list should contain img urls in order to change what images are stored in the galleries.
+Gallery key should be a a name passed in form of html data-attribute

 ## Spec